 Saudi Arabian Grand Prix to continue as planned after attack at oil depot near Jeddah circuit

-"We have received total assurance of the country's safety first," says F1 president Stefano Domenicali; FIA's Mohammed Ben Sulayemn says attackers "not targeting" track; Yemen's Houthi rebels have claimed responsibility for an attack; Saudi Arabian GP weekend continues on Saturday
+"We have received total assurance of the country's safety first," says F1 president Stefano Domenicali; FIA's Mohammed Ben Sulayem says attackers "not targeting" track; Drivers held talks for more than four hours on Friday evening

+Sky Sports understands drivers raised concerns over the safety of the event in the wake of a missile attack on a nearby oil facility earlier on Friday afternoon, for which Yemen's Houthi rebel group have taken responsibility.

+But while the lengthy meetings suggested some drivers may have wanted to boycott, the Saudi Arabian GP is still set to go ahead as planned and team bosses have insisted they will be racing this weekend.

-An Aramco oil depot - around seven miles from the track - was set ablaze during first practice in Saudi and a large black smoke cloud could be seen from the F1 track.
-Yemen's Houthis rebels have claimed responsibility for a barrage of attacks on the kingdom.
+An oil depot - around seven miles from the track and owned by F1 sponsor Aramco - was set ablaze during first practice in Saudi and a large black smoke cloud could be seen from the circuit.

+The fire was still burning late on Friday night and there was still smoke pouring into the sky on Saturday morning.

 "We have received total assurance of the country's safety first," said Domenicali.
 "They have placed all the systems to protect this area.
 So, we feel confident that we have to trust the local authority in that respect.
 We will of course go ahead with the event."